Electrician Visa Sponsorship Jobs in Michigan

 Which companies sponsor visas for electricians in Michigan?

 Michigan's largest visa sponsors for electrician and electrical maintenance roles include DTE Energy, General Motors, Ford Motor Company, Stellantis, and large electrical contractors such as Rosinbum Electric and Christman Constructors.
-Utilities, automotive manufacturing plants, and commercial construction firms are the most active sponsors, typically filing H-2B or H-1B petitions depending on the role's qualifications and the employer's workforce needs.
+Utilities, automotive manufacturing plants, and commercial construction firms are the most active sponsors, typically filing H-2B visa or H-1B visa petitions depending on the role's qualifications and the employer's workforce needs.

 Which visa types are most common for electrician roles in Michigan?